tash-had/OptiPlan/CONTRIBUTING.md

 # For API Development
 - In a seperate terminal window, run `npm run start` from the root.
+- Ignore any mongo-related errors in the terminal.
 - You can now write in JS or TS

 # For UI Development